 I couldn’t get the code to accept using the flip modes as alternative rotary / button controls, which would have been perfect for the X-Touch (solo).

 For the “send” section, I wanted to display the names of the FXs for both sides (and move the descriptions of the rings / buttons to the flip alternative text), but the code won’t allow for duplicates.
 Completely understandable on Propellerhead’s part.

-Extract the MJ-Enhanced-Combo-Extender.zip file.
-I included four files, the remote map file and the Lua codec and the unaltered, Propellerhead versions.
-Navigate to the location of Reason’s Mackie map files.
-For macOS, it’s Macintosh HD\Library\Application Support\Propellerhead Software\Remote\Maps\Mackie.
-The files will be hidden on Windows (here’s how to unhide them) at C:\ProgramData\Propellerhead Software\Remote\Maps\Mackie\ .
+Extract the contents of the MJ-Enhanced-Combo-Extender.zip file.
+Open the “2 MJ Enhanced Combo Extender” folder, where you’ll find a “Remote” folder.
+In a new window, navigate to the location of Reason’s configuration folder.
+For macOS, it’s Macintosh HD\Library\Application Support\Propellerhead Software\.
+The files will be hidden on Windows (here’s how to unhide them) at C:\ProgramData\Propellerhead Software\ .

 Configuring the mixers (X-Touch or MCU)

 Place the Extender mixer on the left side of the main mixer.
 Make sure both mixers are in Mackie Control (“MC”) mode.
 Then (at least for the X-Touch’s), connect a USB cable from the Extender and connect it into one of the main mixer’s USB ports.
 Then connect a USB cable from the main mixer to your computer.

 Then, in Reason, go into your control surfaces settings and hit the “Add” button.

 Select “Combo, Extender Left” as the model.

 Name the device something far-less stupid than “Mackie Combo, Extender Left”.
 Name it “X-Touch + Extender” if they’re Behringer mixers or “MCU + Extender” if they’re Mackie mixers (or whatever “+ Extender” for other brands).